 Eternal Flame Falls

-The Eternal Flame Falls is an amazing natural beauty and a bucket list item you will want to make sure you cross off your list.
-The flame is under that waterfall, in a small grotto, where there is a natural gas pocket.
+The Eternal Flame Falls is an amazing natural wonder and a bucket list item you will want to make sure you cross off your list.
+The flame is under that waterfall, in a small grotto with a natural gas pocket.

 Letchworth State Park